 The curriculum presented here describes the content that must be included in a Permaculture Design Certificate (PDC) course, if a certificate from the Permaculture Association (Britain) is to be awarded.

 This latest review is in light of equity considerations.
 We have updated the curriculum to better reflect the world we live in now.
-It has been reviewed by external equity partners, the Education Working Group, and is now being peer reviewed.
+It has been reviewed by external equity partners, the Education Working Group, and peer reviewed.